Educational Services

 Enrichment Courses

-Youth receive instruction in a foreign language, career education, physical education/health issues, music, fine arts, practical arts, outdoor experiential lessons and study/organization skills, further enriching their educational experience.
+Youth receive instruction in a career education, physical education experiential lessons and study/organization skills, further enriching their educational experience.

 Pre-Vocational Curriculum

 Rounding-out the academic program is our pre-vocational curriculum.
 These courses will assist youth in developing work skills and appropriate work ethics.
 Youth have the opportunity to practice skills learned while performing hands-on activities, preparing them for future employment and real life experiences.
-The following courses are offered throughout the year and run in 10-week intervals:
+Courses rotate quarterly and run on an average of 10 weeks.
+Some of the courses that may be offered throughout the year are as follows:

 • Visual arts